obss/trapper/README.md

 ### Testing trapper

-#### Caching the test fixtures from the HuggingFace's datasets library
+#### Caching the test fixtures from the HuggingFace datasets library

 To speed up the data-related tests, we cache the test dataset fixtures from HuggingFace's datasets library using the following command.